 As a NDIA Graduate, we get the opportunity to work with graduates from across the Australian Public Service and build strong professional relationships.

 My name is Mathew Christo a graduate of the 2016 Australian Public Service Commission (APSC) graduate program.
-I joined the National Disability Insurance Agency (NDIA) because it provides for a great opportunity to utilise and expand my skills and abilities in a growing and passionate workplace post tertiary studies.
+I joined the NDIA because it provides for a great opportunity to utilise and expand my skills and abilities in a growing and passionate workplace post tertiary studies.
 I have completed degrees in both sociology and law and look forward to contributing and building a unique and dynamic National Disability Insurance Scheme (NDIS) to support all Australians with disability.

 As a visually impaired individual now working as a paralegal in NDIA legal services, in addition to having roles including chairing a participant network and being an employee representative in the agency, the graduate program has indeed given me a foundation to gain experience and facilitate learning to enable me to become a strong team member, advance my career and give back to the public service.
 Through opportunities to speak in simulations and workshops, the graduate program gave me the confidence to exercise my strengths and undertake leadership roles once I became an ongoing employee of the NDIA.